EWBur/arkimedes-aoc/README.md

 # arkimedes-aoc

-Welcome to this year's advent of code for Arkimedes apostlar:tm: and friends.
+Welcome to this year's advent of code for Arkimedes apostlar™️ and friends.

 ## What do I do?